nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Notes about the command format:**<br>
+These are general rules applying to all explanations and command formats listed below!

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `addstu n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.